 The Community Trigger should only be used if no action has been taken as a result of repeat reporting of antisocial behaviour.
 It cannot be used to report general acts of crime.
 The use of the community trigger does not interfere with your right to follow our internal complaint procedure; both processes can run at the same time.

 It's good to talk

-If you are experiencing problems with another THCH tenant.
-We recommend that you try speaking to your neighbour in the first instance.
+If you are experiencing problems with your neighbour, we recommend that you try speaking to them in the first instance.

 Communicating and explaining issues is often the best way to resolve them.
 For example, your neighbour may not have been aware of the nuisance that they were causing.
 Also, most people would prefer that you spoke to them and gave them a chance to make things better, rather than reporting to us.